AnithaDharaneedharan/abnormal-file-hub-main/README.md

 A modern, full-stack file management application built with Django and React.
 This application provides a robust and user-friendly interface for uploading, downloading, and managing files with advanced features like duplicate detection, file categorization, and search capabilities.

+## Instructions to execute
+Run the command `docker compose up --build` and the application will boot on `http://localhost:3000/` and backend on `http://localhost:8000/`

 ## Features

 ### File Management